What is Acne

 There are various treatment options for acne, depending on the severity of your acne and the dermatologist’s assessment.

 The most important topical product is a retinoid (which is a Vitamin A derived product).
-Topicals are applied directly on the acne to treat them as they also include antibiotics such as clindamycin or erythromycin, and benzoyl peroxide.
-Sometimes these products are combined in one formulation.
+Topicals are applied directly on the acne to treat them as they also include antibiotics such as benzoyl peroxide.
+Sometimes this product is combined in one formulation.

 For women who have acne and also require contraception, many combined oral contraceptive pills are useful.
-One of the most commonly used formulations contains both ethinyl estradiol and cyproterone acetate.
-These pills tend to reduce the acne flares that are noted around menses, and also reduce the oiliness of the face to some extent.
+One of the most commonly used formulations contains cyproterone acetate.
+This pill tends to reduce the acne flares that are noted around menses, and also reduce the oiliness of the face to some extent.